 - How often are new products launched?

-- Are your products labeled with your brand name have a generic label?
+- Are your products labelled with your brand name have a generic label?

 - What is included in the product packaging?
-Do you include any extra such as custom boxes, stuffing, pamphlets, coupon codes or personal hand-written notes
+Do you include any extras such as custom boxes, stuffing, pamphlets, coupon codes or personal hand-written notes

 Production & Suppliers